domimueller/birth-detector/README.md

 If the cow is only able to lay straight in the box, set FILTER_BY_ANGLE to True.
 This will improve the results.
 If the cow is lying next to an empty box and therefore able to lying anyhow, set FILTER_BY_ANGLE to False

+The Configuration is located in ImageAnalysisHousekeeping/ImageAnalysisConfiguration.py

 If you do have any further questions or remarks, please do not hesitate to contact me: dominique_mueller@gmx.ch

 # Contributors And Acknowledgment
-## the lecturers
+## The lecturers
 - Prof. Dr. Patrizio Collovà
 - Dr. Klaus-Georg Deck

-for providing Guidance during the Bachelor Thesis
+For providing Guidance during the Bachelor Thesis.

-## the Veterinarian
+## The Veterinarians
 - Prof. Dr. med. vet.
 Gaby Hirsbrunner
 - Prof. Dr. Samuel Kohler

-for providing knowledge in their field
+For providing knowledge in their field.

-## the Sponsor of the Bachelor Thesis and his wife
+## The Sponsor of the Bachelor Thesis and his wife
 - Nelly Müller
 - Peter Müller

-for proding knowledge and improving the results of image capturing with empirical work
+For proving knowledge and improving the results of image capturing with empirical work.

-## the employer of the Author
+## The employer of the Author
 - cubetech GmbH (www.cubetech.ch) and especially the CEO and Founder Christoph Ackermann

-for prociding the relevant server infrastructure.
+For providing the relevant server infrastructure.